elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Intro.md

     - flexibility
     - scalability
     - huge community
-    - and of course Google brand :-)
+    - and of course the Google brand :-)

  * Google is actively developing and supporting TensorFlow; also offers it in Google Cloud platform